My answer is always the same: I am not a doctor.

 PLEASE NOTE: Diamox does not cure the symptoms of AMS.
 Once AMS has started, the only way to stop it is to descend.

 So should I take Diamox?

 In my honest opinion, if I was in your shoes and I had done all of my research, then my answer would be yes.
 You have just spent £££ on your trip to Tanzania or Nepal.
-If taking some tablets can increase your chances of standing on the Roof of Africa or reaching Everest Base Camp, why not take them?
+So, if taking some tablets can increase your chances of standing on the Roof of Africa or reaching Everest Base Camp, why not take them?

-The important thing is to consult your GP whilst considering Diamox for your trip.
+The important thing is to consult your GP or travel clinic whilst considering Diamox for your trip.
 They know your past medical history and can advise.
 GP’s are now aware of the use Diamox for AMS prevention; this was not so common 10 years ago.
 Travel clinics are very knowledgeable on the subject as they are dealing with the question more frequently than local GP’s.

-Diamox is not suitable for pregnant or people with liver or kidney issues.
+Diamox is not suitable for pregnant women or people with liver or kidney issues.